William Irving (American politician): Congress

 He married, and in 1814 was elected as a Democratic-Republican to the Thirteenth Congress to fill the vacancy caused by the resignation of Egbert Benson.
 He was reelected to the Fourteenth and Fifteenth Congresses and served from January 22, 1814, to March 3, 1819.
-Irving, a close friend of James Kirke Paulding, the U.S. Secretary of the Navy under Martin Van Buren, supported the War of 1812.
+During this time, Irving maintained a friendship with Captain Edmund Fanning, another New York resident and neighbor.
+Irving, also a close friend of James Kirke Paulding, Secretary of the Navy under Martin Van Buren, supported the War of 1812.

 Irving contributed several essays and poems to Salmagundi, written primarily by Washington Irving and James Kirke Paulding.

 Personal life

 In 1793, Irving was married to Julia Paulding (1768–1823), the daughter of William Paulding Sr. (one of the first members of the Provincial Congress), and sister of his friend James Kirke Paulding and William Paulding Jr. (a U.S. Representative, Mayor of New York City, and Adjutant General of New York).
 Together, they were the parents of: